henriqueholtz/Aws-Struggle/Compiled/Developer Tools.md

 ## AWS CodePipeline

-Create anda manage the steps like install, build, test, etc.;
+Create and manage the steps like install, build, test, etc.;

 ---